 CRM strategy, however, focuses on sales and outreach to customers from the company's perspective of capturing more revenue.
 Typically, this sales-oriented system -- which sometimes integrates with customer service and support -- requires major digital transformation to support an overall CXM program.

 How to create a good customer experience

-CEM requires companies have a 360-degree view of customers, with integrated, up-to-date data on customer accounts.
+CXM requires companies to have a 360-degree view of customers, with integrated, up-to-date data on customer accounts.
 There are four critical steps to creating a successful customer experience strategy:

 - Understand your customer.
 The first step in building a customer strategy is understanding customers' needs and behaviors.
 CX teams can develop customer profiles to understand how to market to target customers.
-Then they can implement customer segmentation based on factors such as age, interests and spending habits.
+Then they can implement customer segmentation based on age, interests and spending habits.

 - Create a customer vision.
 Next, CX leaders should create a customer journey map.
-This helps to identify customer touchpoints and anticipate how customers will interact with the product or service.
-Customer journey maps can often help CX teams to boost customer retention in the long term.
+A customer journey map helps identify customer touchpoints and anticipate how customers interact with the product or service.
+Customer journey maps can often help CX teams boost customer retention in the long term.

 - Develop an emotional connection.
 This involves creating a brand personality that evokes emotions and connections for a customer and helps establish a relationship between the customer and the company.